| Reimyo DAP-999EX

 resolution (in the same way in which in art we distinguished

 paintings that are resolved from those that are not).
+Digital has come a long way, but some

 characteristics of it remain largely unchanged.
 Of the many